 Some artists that come to mind that have brought EDM to the mainstream to the point where it blends with Pop music are David Guetta, Avicii, Calvin Harris, DJ Snake, and The Chainsmokers.

-Melbourne Bounce is a pretty specific sub-genre (microgenre?) of EDM that I have yet to meet someone who likes it as much as I do (if you love this, please reach out ).
+Melbourne Bounce is a pretty specific sub-genre (microgenre?) of EDM that I have yet to meet someone who likes it as much as I do (if you love this, please reach out :smile:).
 I heard a Will Sparks song or remix several years ago, and have been looking for more ever since.
 Other notable artists that I listen to in this genre are Deorro, Joel Fletcher, Ger3to, and Ortal Israel.
-This genre is defined by an upbeat bass, a fast tempo, and Electro House and Trance influences.
+An upbeat bass, fast tempo, and Electro House and Trance influences define the genre.

 Similar, but not entirely the same, I have recently discovered Timmy Trumpet, who blends the bounce sound with Electro House and takes it towards Trance music.